-- Questions about the plan - Questions about claims, billing, or Member ID Cards - Coverage decisions about your health care - A coverage decision about your health care is a decision about: - your benefits and covered services, or - the amount we will pay for your health services. - o Call us if you have questions about a coverage decision about health care. - o To learn more about coverage decisions, refer to Chapter 9, Section D, page 174.
+- questions about the plan - questions about claims, billing, or Member ID Cards - coverage decisions about your health care - A coverage decision about your health care is a decision about: - your benefits and covered services, or - the amount we will pay for your health services. - Call us if you have questions about a coverage decision about health care. - To learn more about coverage decisions, refer to Chapter 9, Section D, page 168. - If you have questions, please call MeridianComplete at 1-855-323-4578 (TTY users should call 711), 8 a.m. to 8 p.m., seven days a week.
+On weekends and on state or federal holidays, you may be asked to leave a message.
+Your call will be returned within the next business day.
+The call is free.
+For more information, visit mmp.mimeridian.com.

-- Appeals about your health care - An appeal is a formal way of asking us to review a decision we made about your coverage and asking us to change it if you think we made a mistake. - To learn more about making an appeal, refer to Chapter 9, Section D, page 174. - Complaints about your health care - You can make a complaint about us or any provider (including a non-network or network provider).
+- appeals about your health care - An appeal is a formal way of asking us to review a decision we made about your coverage and asking us to change it if you think we made a mistake. - o To learn more about making an appeal, refer to Chapter 9, Section D, page 168. - complaints about your health care - You can make a complaint about us or any provider (including a non-network or network provider).
 A network provider is a provider who works with the health plan.
-You can also make a complaint about the quality of the care you got to us or to the Quality Improvement Organization (refer to Section F below page 27). - If your complaint is about a coverage decision about your health care, you can make an appeal (refer to the section above, page 18). - You can send a complaint about MeridianComplete (Medicare-Medicaid Plan) right to Medicare.
+You can also make a complaint to us or to the Quality Improvement Organization about the quality of the care you received (refer to Section F below, page 27). - If your complaint is about a coverage decision about your health care, you can make an appeal (refer to the section above, page 18). - You can send a complaint about MeridianComplete right to Medicare.
 You can use an online form at www.medicare.gov/MedicareComplaintForm/home.aspx.
-Or you can call 1-800-MEDICARE (1-800-633-4227) to ask for help. - To learn more about making a complaint about your health care, refer to Chapter 9, Section J, page 218. - Coverage decisions about your drugs - A coverage decision about your drugs is a decision about: - your benefits and covered drugs, or - the amount we will pay for your drugs. - This applies to your Part D drugs, Michigan Medicaid prescription drugs, and Michigan Medicaid over-the-counter drugs. - For more on coverage decisions about your prescription drugs, refer to Chapter 9, Section F4, page 198. - Appeals about your drugs - An appeal is a way to ask us to change a coverage decision. - To start your appeal, you, your doctor or other provider, or your representative must contact us.
+Or you can call 1-800-MEDICARE (1-800-633-4227) to ask for help. - To learn more about making a complaint about your health care, refer to Chapter 9, Section J, page 212. - coverage decisions about your drugs - A coverage decision about your drugs is a decision about: - your benefits and covered drugs, or - the amount we will pay for your drugs. - This applies to your Part D drugs, Michigan Medicaid prescription drugs, and Michigan Medicaid over-the-counter drugs. - For more on coverage decisions about your prescription drugs, refer to Chapter 9, Section F4, page 192. - appeals about your drugs - An appeal is a way to ask us to change a coverage decision.

+To start your appeal, you, your doctor or other provider, or your representative must contact us.

-Appeals for Part D Drugs
+Appeals for Part D Drugs and Michigan Medicaid prescription drugs